Pink Floyd Logo

 Pink Floyd Logo 1967-1972

 The band’s first emblem was a simple “Pink Floyd” inscription.
-Word layout, font, style were constantly changing.
-The name for the rock band was chosen by one of its ideologues – Roger Keith “Syd” Barrett.
-Without thinking twice, he combined the blues artists’ names Pink Anderson and the Floyd Council.
+Word layout, font, and style were constantly changing.
+The name for the rock band was chosen by one of its ideologues, Roger Keith “Syd” Barrett.
+Without thinking twice, he combined the names of the blues artists Pink Anderson and the Floyd Council.

 1973 – 1978